Evan Engram Player Prop Bets for NFL Week 17 | New York vs. Chicago 1/2/2022

 - Engram, in three matchups, did not have a touchdown catch.

-- The Bears are giving up 223.3 passing yards per game this season, the NFL's fourth-ranked pass defense.
+- This week Engram will face the NFL's fourth-ranked pass defense (223.3 yards allowed per game).

-- At 1.9 passing TDs conceded per game, the Bears defense is ranked 28th in the league.
+- With 28 passing TDs allowed this season, the Bears defense is ranked 28th in the league.

 Recent Performances